ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 std::string str(gLife, '#');
 TextOutA(GetDC(NULL), 0, 0, str.c_str(), str.size());
 ```
-You can see that length of the string with "#" symbols equals to the `gLife` variable.
-It matches to the last parameter of the `TextOutA_wrapper` function.
-The parameter has the `cchString` name.
-We compare its value with the "10" and simulate a keypress with the `SendInput` WinAPI function if the comparison fails.
+You can see that the length of the string with "#" symbols equals to the `gLife` variable.
+The length is the last parameter of the `TextOutA_wrapper` function with the `cchString` name.
+We compare parameter value with the "10" and simulate the keypress with the `SendInput` WinAPI function if the comparison fails.
 After this we call the original `TextOutA` function via its pointer.
 The `mProcs` array contains pointers to all function of the original `gdi32.dll` library.
 We fill this array in the `DllMain` function when the proxy DLL is loaded.

 The `TextOutA_wrapper` function was looking like this before our changes:
 ```C++
 extern "C" __declspec(naked) void TextOutA_wrapper(){__asm{jmp mProcs[696*4]}}
 ```
 There is a question, why we use the "696*4" index of the `mProcs` array in the original wrapper and the "696" index in our implementation?
 This happens because indexing in assembler is performed in bytes.
 Each element of the `mProcs` array is a pointer to the function.
 Pointers have the 4 bytes (or 32 bits) size for 32-bit architecture.
 This is a reason, why we multiply array's index to 4 for the `jmp` assembler instruction.
-C++ language uses an information about type of array elements to calculate their offsets correctly.
+C++ language uses an information about the type of array elements to calculate their offsets correctly.

-Third step is to prepare environment for proxy DLL usage:
+Third step is to prepare the environment for proxy DLL usage:

 1. Build 32-bit version of the `gdi32.dll` proxy DLL.